Google Ads for the Marketing of Photonics and Laser Products

 - Study carefully which keywords are relevant for you, to which extent certain keywords might attract an audience which is useless for you, how strong the competition is for those keywords, what magnitude of bids gives you enough traffic at a reasonable cost, etc.

-- Carefully monitor your web server statistics in order to assess the quality of traffic, which is essential for decisions on whether or how to continue a campaign.
+- Carefully monitor your web server statistics to assess the quality of traffic, which is essential for decisions on whether or how to continue a campaign.